wykhuh/after-inaturalist-r/readme.md

 # After iNaturalist - Learn How To Explore City Nature Challenge Data through R Coding

-Lesson for Natural History Museum of Los Angeles County, After iNaturalist workshop.
+Lesson for Natural History Museum of Los Angeles County, After iNaturalist workshop, February 2025.

 Put your nature eyes on in a whole new way in this introductory workshop to R coding!
 Learn how to explore nature in L.A. using biodiversity data collected during nine years of the City Nature Challenge.